Cleaning GuidesHow to Clean Nylon Carpet

 How to Clean a Sheepskin Rug

-And as with any other type of fabric or floor covering, your luxurious, decorative furry rug needs attention and proper maintenance, in order to serve you for long.
-So, this post will look into the ways of how to wash a sheepskin rug and store it correctly.
+And as with any other type of fabric or floor covering, your luxurious, decorative furry rug needs attention and proper maintenance, in order to serve you for a long.
+So, this post will look into the ways how to wash a sheepskin rug and store it correctly.
 We’ll also share a few important notes to keep in mind before approaching this delicate cleaning task.

 So, can you wash a sheepskin rug in the washing machine?

 You can wash wool at a very low temperature in a machine or by hand, but no higher than 30 degrees, and use a teaspoon of non-biological washing powder, preferably a specialist wool shampoo.
 This, however, generally applies to ivory-coloured (natural) rugs.
 Dyed sheepskin rugs should be ideally dry-cleaned because standard washing may remove or damage the dye.

 Now, then, first things first.
 Here’s what you need to know before you start:

 Now that you’ve learnt about all the possible issues with cleaning your sheepskin rug, it’s time to roll up your sleeves and gather your tools.

 In addition, make sure that your washing machine has a wool-wash cycle setting or simply consider using your bathtub and/or shower.

 Follow these steps on how to machine wash your sheepskin rug or clean it by hand, as well as dry it out properly for best results.

 So, let’s go again in more detail over what you should keep in mind before washing your rug: